OCEANWAY SCHOOL OF DANCE & PERFORMING ARTS

 Tracy began dancing at the age of three in Seminole, FL at Seminole School of Dance Arts under the direction of Suze Helms, where she studied until moving to Jacksonville at the age of ten.
 She then began classes at The World of Dance under the direction of Linda Surrency, where she continued her training in all types of dance, and was the first student in the studio to be accepted into Douglas Anderson School of the Arts.
 She began teaching at The World of Dance at the age of fifteen, where she also performed and competed as a soloist.
 Graduating from Douglas Anderson (with Mrs. Tara!) and then opened her own studio, Hilliard School of Dance in 2007, which she closed at the end of 2011.
 She has taught many different ages and styles of dance, and loves each of her students dearly.
 She was thrilled to join the staff at Oceanway School of Dance in 2016.

-Emma, a Senior dance major at Douglas Anderson School of the Arts also attended Lavilla School of the Arts as a dance major in middle school.
-She began her dance training at age 2 with Ms. Tara and is a dance company member at Oceanway School of Dance & Performing Arts.
-As a Oceanway Company Member she has performed at Disney, Universal Studios and all around Jacksonville for many years.
+Emma is a graduate of Douglas Anderson School of the Arts.
+At DA she majored in dance.
+Before DA she attended Lavilla School of the Arts as a dance major in middle school.
+She began her dance training at age 2 with Ms. Tara.
+She was an Oceanway Company Member for several years.
+As a member of the Oceanway Dance Company she performed at Disney, Universal Studios and all around Jacksonville.
 She has competed in dance competitions and is an award winning choreographer!
 The first dance she choreographed at age 14 won a choreography award at Fluid Dance Competition.
 It was the only choreography award won at the competition!
 Emma has performed different roles in the Community Nutcracker since she was 8.
 She has a passion and love for dancing that is evident is her choreography and talent.
 She has inspired many dancers over the years.
 We are so excited to have her teach at Oceanway School of Dance!